Is CBD Legal?

 The good news is that CBD is gaining more interest and coverage - and more and more scientific research is taking place.
 As a result, the legal status of CBD oil around the world is rapidly changing, so we advise you to keep up-to-date with your local laws.

 It’s also extremely important to bear in mind that any information that we’ve provided should NOT be considered legal advice.

-Here at Endoca, our CBD oil is derived from hemp and contains no more than 0.3% THC - making it 100% legal.
+Here at Endoca, our CBD oil is derived from hemp and contains no more than 0.2% THC.
 So why not head over to our CBD online shop to see the great products we have available?
 If you need a helping hand making an informed decision, you can also send us a message via our chatbot or drop us an email — our support team is more than happy to help.